bogdancstrike/cqrs-template/README.md

 ### **5.2.
 Local Setup with Docker Compose**

-A docker-compose.yml file (ID: integrated_docker_compose_yml) is provided in the project root to set up the required infrastructure: PostgreSQL, Elasticsearch 8.11.3, and Kafka.
+A docker-compose.yml file is provided in the project root to set up the required infrastructure: PostgreSQL, Elasticsearch and Kafka.

-1. **Clone the repository:**
-   git clone <repository-url>
-   cd cqrs-template # Or your project's root directory

-2. Start infrastructure using Docker Compose:
-   From the project root directory (containing docker-compose.yml):
-   docker-compose up -d

-   This will start:
-   * PostgreSQL on port 5432 (service name postgres-db)
-   * Elasticsearch on port 9200 (service name elasticsearch-node)
-   * Kafka on port 9092 (service name kafka-broker)
-   * Kafka UI on port 8090 (service name kafka-ui)

 ### **5.3.
 Building the Application**

 1. Using Maven from your terminal:
    Navigate to the project's root directory (where pom.xml is) and run:

 ```code
 mvn clean install
 ```